Israeli travel document in lieu of national passport: Visa requirements

 The Israeli Ministry of Foreign Affairs maintains that travel documents in lieu of national passport are intended primarily for entering and leaving Israel.
 Using them for traveling to other countries is allowed, but visa-free access is not guaranteed.
 According to the official website of Israeli diplomatic missions, mutual agreements between Israel and other countries regarding visa exemptions do not necessarily apply to holders of this document.

 Nevertheless, multiple countries such as France, Serbia and the Czech Republic clearly state that holders of Israeli travel documents in lieu of national passport are entitled to visa-free access under the same conditions as ordinary Israeli passport holders.
 Conversely, several other countries such as Canada and the United Kingdom explicitly state that Israeli travel document in lieu of national passport holders do require a visa, while ordinary Israeli passport holders do not.

 According to the PRADO (Public Register of Travel and Identity Documents Online) database maintained by the European Council, only one Schengen Area member-state, Malta, does not accept Israeli travel documents in lieu of national passport as a valid proof of identity for crossing their borders, which means holders of these documents will not be able to enter these countries regardless of having or not having a visa.

-Albania, Uzbekistan, Canada, South Africa, Thailand, Macedonia, the Bahamas, and the United Kingdom require visas from Teudat Maavar holders.
+Albania, Uzbekistan, Canada, South Africa, Thailand, the Bahamas, and the United Kingdom require visas from Teudat Maavar holders.